Jerry Brown vs Meg Whitman

 Meg Whitman supports Proposition 8.
 However, she supports civil unions and believes that gay marriages that took place before Prop.
 8 was passed should be recognized and that gay couples should be allowed to adopt children.[5]

-edit Position on Abortion
+Position on Abortion

 Whitman voted in favor of California Proposition 4, an initiative that requires minors to notify a parent prior to undergoing an abortion, except in certain cases.
 Whitman supports abortion rights, but not late-term abortion.